 The honest answer is no (sorry!).
 Misha’s a pretty busy guy and, as we don’t have any offices, it’s difficult for him to drop in for a coffee…

 Although we love hearing from you all, if we don’t currently have any vacancies listed, then we won’t be accepting any applications for any roles.
 The best thing to do is keep an eye on this page and social media for alerts about when we post vacancies.
 That doesn’t mean that you can’t get involved though, as we love it when people start getting more active in promoting kindness in their local communities.
-Head over to our forum or contact your Regional Representative to get started.
+Contact your Regional Representative to get started.

 We’re really sorry, but for legal reasons we can’t currently allow anyone to create a Random Acts branded division, club, or chapter.
 If you would like to participate in our events and activities as part of a school group, you can do so by partnering with an existing kindness club at your school.
 You would still be able to apply for funding for acts and participate in activities like AMOK together, you just can’t use our name or brand.